foundersandcoders/ws-pure-functions-easy-testing/README.md

 });
 ```

-We now have two easily testable functions and a function that updates the DOM,
+We now have two easily testable functions and an impure function, which we can
-which we can chain together to get the same functionality we had before.
+chain together to get the same functionality we had before.

 ## Exercises!